← Writing

 Play looks inefficient because it's full of mistakes.
 But when a subject is still shifting and changing, the mistakes aren't waste.
 They're the only signal you've got, because reality is the only thing that actually knows the answer.

-This was roughly the thread Olof Schybergson, pulled on at a talk on human-centred AI (by Lorong AI) that I went to recently.
-He co-founded the design firm Fjord and spent more than two decades shaping digital services.
-Someone with that much craft behind him could easily have talked about process or rigour.
-Instead, he talked about the importance of play, and how his theory of how the future of work will be a playful one.
+This was roughly the thread Olof Schybergson pulled on at a recent dialogue session on human-centred AI by Lorong AI.
+With his experience at Fjord and Accenture Song, he could easily have talked about process or rigour.
+Instead, he talked about play, and his theory that the future of work will be playful.

 But play is for children